parshanapally/100-days-of-code/log.md

 **Thoughts:** It was a struggle at first but eventually I was able to understand how the functionality works.
 I also made up a few new problems that I would have to solve on my own.
 To reiterate wrote down the steps that I needed to take and how I was able to solve the problem.

+### Day 5: June 17, 2019

+**Today's Progress**: Worked on writing a post on the findIndex(), find(), and filter() method.
+Researched the callback function and promises.
+Finished slides on CSS.

+**Thoughts:** I felt that I covered alot of topics today and I made alot more progress than I thought I would.
+I also had a break through.
+I finally understood how callbacks actually work.
+In the past I would kind of unserstand but during problems, the concept would disappear from my brain.
+Now I feel like I see code and be able to understand how the code works.
+I need to start updating this repo and start putting the progress in here, so I can look back on what I have accomplished.